-Transfer students who wish to complete academic minors/concentrations should meet with an academic advisor to determine what additional courses are needed.
+Transfer students who wish to complete academic minors/concentrations should meet with a Northwood University Academic Advisor to determine what additional courses are needed.

 Veterans

 Northwood University is recognized as a Military-Friendly School.
 The University is approved to provide training for Veterans on the residential campus, in our Distance Education Online program, for our graduate programs, and at most of our Adult Degree Program Centers.
 Each program has a professional Veterans Certifying Official eager to help students get started achieving their educational goals.
 Each semester, military veterans and service members will receive the earliest priority registration date and time.